OBF/obf-docs/OBF-Incubator-policy.md

 ## Organising your own event

 If you wish to organise your own open life science event, and would like to use the OBF-incubator organisation as part of this, please email board@open-bio.org to apply.
-Approval is at the discretion of the OBF board, and approved applicants will be added to the OBF-Incubator/admins team, enabling them to create repositories for their event attendees.
+Approval is at the discretion of the OBF board.
+Approved applicants will be able to create repositories for their event attendees.